-Masha Wysocka (b.1984) is a visual artist, researcher and writer.
+Masha Wysocka (b.1984) is a hybrid artist using photography, performance, research, sound and writing.

 Geographically, she lives and works astride Belgium and Spain.

-Whilst she was born in the USSR, she has lived in various European countries.
+Although she was born into a Polish family in the USSR, she has lived in various European countries.
 Being both Spanish and Belgian, she identifies herself as a multilingual speaker who embraces languages and cultures from Cadiz to Vladivostok.

 She holds an MA in photojournalism and documentary photography from London College of Communication, University of the Arts London.
-Moreover, she graduated from Institute of Political Sciences - Sciences Po Strasbourg and has a BA in sociology from University of Strasbourg.
+Moreover, she graduated from Sciences Po Strasbourg and has a BA in sociology from University of Strasbourg.

 She is one of the recipients of the Mead Fellowship awarded by University of the Arts London in 2020.
 She won other scholarships in Europe, like Culture Moves Europe Grant and PhMuseum 2023 Photography Grant - Residency Bursary at Landskrona Foto.
 She was selected for artist-in-residence programmes in Belgium, France, Germany, Spain, Sweden and Ukraine.

-Artistically, as well as theoretically, she is interested in working at the intersection of different disciplines: history, literature, sociology, philosophy and science.
-She is a member of the feminist artist network “Room to Bloom” dedicated to ecological and postcolonial narratives.
-Her work is part of the art collection at the Museum of the University of Alicante - Spain.
+Artistically, as well as theoretically, she is interested in working at the intersection of different disciplines: history, literature, sociology, philosophy, theatre and science.